Are you exploring gender equality or social inclusion-related changes associated with WASH programs?

-This theory and practice page links to webinar recordings and introduces how project teams might embed qualitative MEL into ongoing learning.
+This qualitative foundations page links to webinar recordings and introduces how project teams might embed qualitative MEL into ongoing learning.
 Learn more about why qualitative MEL is valuable for exploring complex outcomes, especially those related to GESI change.

-Our eight approaches are overarching strategies that can be used to monitor change in WASH programs.
+Our selection of approaches are overarching strategies that can be used to monitor change in WASH programs.
 They all use qualitative methods.
 Each approach page includes a step-by-step guide, relevant linked methods, tools and techniques, and resources you will need to use the approach.

 Techniques and Tools